Workforce Development - Be Part of the Solution

 At the peak of the recession, the construction industry lost nearly 30 percent of its workforce.
 Now, the industry is facing an aging workforce, an insufficient pipeline of new workers and lost workers that moved on to other industries.

-A recent article published by PBS News Hour
+An article published by PBS News Hour

 highlights the desperate need for tradespeople and the potential for students and recent graduates to pursue a lucrative career—DEBT FREE